LekhaKarthik/yogi-app/README.md

 adb reverse tcp:5000 tcp:5000
 ```

-6. Navigate to the following directory
+6. Navigate to the following directory in the backend cloned repository.
 ```
 cd Yoga-Posture/OpenPose
 ```